wolfadex/elm-radix-ui/README.md

 ### Getting Started

-Clone this template, then run
+Clone this repo, then run

 ```sh
 npm install